 “Particulate Matter (PM)” means any airborne finely divided material, except uncombined water, which exists as a liquid or solid at standard conditions (e.g., dust, smoke, mist, fumes, or smog).

-“Passenger Locomotive” means a Locomotive designed and constructed for the primary purpose of propelling passenger trains and providing power to the passenger cars of the train for such functions as heating, lighting, and air conditioning as set forth in Code of Federal Regulations, title 40, section 1033.901.
+“Passenger Locomotive” means a Locomotive designed and constructed for the primary purpose of propelling passenger Trains and providing power to the passenger Railcars of the Train for such functions as heating, lighting, and air conditioning as set forth in Code of Federal Regulations, title 40, section 1033.901.

-“Person” has the meaning set forth in Health and Safety Code section 39047.

-“Primary Engine” means the Locomotive Engine that propels the Locomotive.
-If the Locomotive is propelled by more than one Locomotive Engine, for any provisions of this Locomotive Regulation which use the Primary Engine’s age, the age shall be based on the Original Engine Build Date of the oldest Locomotive Engine.
+“Person” includes all of the following:

+any person, firm, association, organization, partnership, business trust, corporation, limited liability company, or company;

+any state or local governmental agency or public district, or any officer or employee thereof; and

+the United States or its agencies, to the extent permitted by federal law.

+“PM Emission Factor (EF)” is the Locomotive Particulate Matter (PM) certification level as shown in the U.S. EPA Locomotive Engine Certification Data.

+“Pre-Tier 0” means relating to Locomotives that do not follow Tier 0 or higher emission standards under the Code of Federal Regulations, title 40, section 1033.101.

-“Quantifiable Emission Reductions” means reductions in emissions accurately measured and calculated, in a reliable and replicable manner.
+“Quantifiable Emission Reductions” means reductions in emissions measured and calculated in a reliable and replicable manner.

 “Railcar” means a rail-mounted container also known as a “car” designed to carry freight or passengers.

-“Real Emission Reductions” means reductions in emissions resulting from a demonstrable action or set of actions, quantified using the applicable Carl Moyer Program Guidelines quantification methodology, which is incorporated by reference; or another methodology specified in the Executive Order approving an Alternative Compliance Plan.
+“Rated Power” has the meaning set forth in Code of Federal Regulations, title 40, section 1033.140.

 “Remanufacture” has the meaning set forth in Code of Federal Regulations, title 40, section 1033.901.

 “Repower” has the meaning set forth in Code of Federal Regulations, title 40, section 1033.901.